morganjlw/MOSFET-Gate-Driving/README.md

-# MOSFET and IGBT Gate Driving Design Analysis
+# MOSFET Gate Driving Design Analysis

-MOSFET and IGBT Gate Driving design is analyzed using theoretical calculations and supported by simulations.
+MOSFET Gate Driving design is analyzed using theoretical calculations and supported by simulations.

-This gate drive design is controlled by an isolated micerocontroller PWM output.
-Isolation is achieved using optocouplers.
+This gate drive design is controlled by an isolated PWM output.
+Code for Arduino, Raspberry Pi, and STM MCU implementations is provided.

 ## MOSFET